 What are the Outdoor and SEEDS Experiences?

-Experiences take place after the pre-orientation programs and before general Orientation begins.
+Experiences take place after the International Student Services and Peer Mentor programs and before general Orientation begins.
 There are two types of Experiences: Outdoor Experiences and SEEDS Community Engagement Experiences.

 The SEEDS Community Engagement Experiences are volunteer opportunities in the greater Portland community for incoming students.
 Each small group of 10 to 12 students, led by two returning students, pursues a different program of community engagement activities.
 Participants share all meals and sleep on campus in their assigned residence hall room.
 These trips help students get to know each other, gain a deeper understanding of Portland’s historical and political contexts, and discover opportunities for volunteering, community engagement, and social movement organizing off campus.